-- Transcript of records or final examination results, in original language and notarized translation in English.
+- Transcript of records or final examination results in original language and notarized translation in English.

 - Bachelor’s degree diploma and diploma supplement or transcript of records in original language, and notarized translation in English, or an equivalent qualification from a university or other accredited academic institution.

-- Do you meet the language requirements?
+- Does the applicant meet the language requirements?

 - General secondary school diploma/certificate in original language and a notarized copy in English;